 - Reducing inflammation: Inflammation can cause pressure and pain in parts of the dog’s body that are most burdened by carrying weight.
 These are the shoulders and hips.
 Glucosamine naturally has an anti-inflammatory effect in such chronic arthritis.

 - Building cartilage in joints: Cartilage is the spongy tissue attached to the ends of the bone in the joint, and it maintains cushioning by absorbing the pressure made up of bone movements.
 Cartilage cells are chondrocytes and chondroblasts.
-As we age, the number of reproductions of these cells decrease, and the addition of glucosamine to the dog’s diet prolongs its life.
+As we age, the number of reproductions of these cells decreases, and the addition of glucosamine to the dog’s diet prolongs its life.

 - Boosting mobility: It’s very important to keep the joints healthy, as well as to reduce the pain in them, because the healthier the dog’s joints, the more free he will be to move and the easier it will be to get up, lie down and run.